Jinglebear/Jinglebear.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a B.Sc. student at TH-Bingen.
+I am a Computer Science student (B.Sc.) at TH-Bingen.